otrv4/otrv4/architecture-decisions/005-mix-key.md

 exception of how to derive root keys.

 The first 3072-bit DH key agreement takes place in the DAKE.
-See Nik Unger's paper [\[1\]](#references), which specifies Transitionally Secure Spawn.
+See Nik Unger's paper [\[1\]](#references), which specifies DAKEZ and ZDH as Quantum-Resistant Key Exchanges.
 The difference to this entry in the paper is that we are trying to protect against elliptic curve weaknesses, and SIDH [\[2\]](#references) is specific for postquantum resistance.
-So we will instead use a classic Diffie Hellman key exchange.
+So we will instead use a classic DH key exchange.

 The options for ratcheting/re-deriving this mix key are: